partigabor/partigabor.github.io/content/posts/horse.md

 * Limping, the gait of the front two legs and the back two should be even.
 * Stiffness of the stomach - not good if always stiff.
 * Muscles around the front shouldn't be too tight, breathing should go easy.
+* Horse throwing itself to the ground - bad sign, might have kólika
 * Hair should be shiny.
 * Hooves should be in good condition.
 * Not too skinny, not too weak.
 * If all looks good but your gut feeling says no, don't buy it.

-### Mental wellbeing
+### Mental

 * Not too jumpy, not too agressive, not too stubborn.
 Lively, curious, and friendly is good, afraid of people is not.
 * Ask the owner to ask up the four hoofs, see how the horse behaves.
 * Ask the owner to demonstrate all speeds of the horse - walk, trot, gallop - see if trained well.
 * See how the horse behaves at the sight of unfamiliar objects, a bucket, plastic bottle, anything - shouldn't scare easily.
+* Interact with the horse, try if you match.

 ## How to take care of a horse

-* Clean/brush before every saddling, check for abrasions.
+* Clean/brush before every saddling, check for abrasion, wash off sweat.
+* Pick hoof before every ride, check for little rocks.
+* Use cream on skin if irritated, don't saddle if skin is damaged.
-* Don't feed from hand - teaches them to bite.
+* Never feed from hand!
+It teaches them to bite.
+(Horses are not pets or predators, they do not depend on you giving food.)
+* Never hurt the horse, but it's ok if the horse thinks you *could* hurt it.
+They will test your dominance every now and then.
+* Body language is primary, voice is secondary.

 # Eqipment

+>\* could break, good to have a spare

-patakaparó - hoof pick
+* patakaparó - hoof pick
-lókefe - brush
+* lókefe - brush

-nyeregalátét - saddle pad
+* nyeregalátét - saddle pad
-zselé - gel pad
+* zselé - gel pad
-nyereg - saddle
+* nyereg - saddle
+* heveder - girth
-kengyel - stirrups
+* kengyel - stirrups
-kengyelszíj - stirrup straps (leathers) *
+* kengyelszíj - stirrup straps (leathers) *
-heveder - girth
-kantár - bridle *
+* kantár - bridle *
-kantárszár - reins
+* kantárszár - reins
-zabla - bit?
+* zabla - bit?
-kapaszkodó - handle (on the saddle)
+* kapaszkodó - handle (on the saddle, not standard)

-lovaglónadrág - riding pants
+* lovaglónadrág - riding pants
-lábszárvédő - shin guard
+* lábszárvédő (csizmaszár) - shin guard
-fejvédő - helmet
+* kobak - helmet

 <!-- ## How to ride a horse -->